 The hospital had a large menu that you could choose your daily meals from.
 So, I did have a choice in the food I got to eat.
 Did I eat any of it?
-No. The only things that would stay in my system was the IV fluid, water (sometimes), and ChocoPie.
+No. The only things that would stay in my system were the IV fluid, water (sometimes), and ChocoPie.
 I’m not sure why a chocolate pastry stayed in my system, but it did.
 It was disappointing that I was unable to eat any of the food.
 I’m sure it was delicious.
-I lost 10 lbs in 10 days, but eventually got better.
+I lost 10 lbs in 10 days but eventually got better.

 It wasn’t all unpleasant.
 I did appreciate my family visiting me at the hospital.
 It was nice to have them there while I mostly slept.
 My aunt, Di Nga, stayed with me the whole time as my caregiver.
 My other family members come in and out constantly and my parents called all the time.
 When I was ready to go back to Canada, my dad flew with me.

 I am grateful and do consider myself lucky to have had the support of my family, both in Vietnam and Canada.
 We’re also thankful to have had a medical agent who was understanding and helpful.